dabonzo/monitorpy/docs/integrations/laravel/authentication.md

 1. **JWT Authentication**: Token-based authentication using JSON Web Tokens
 2. **API Key Authentication**: Simple API key authentication for services and automation

+## User Roles

+MonitorPy has two types of users:

+1. **Regular Users**: Can access monitoring features but cannot manage other users
+2. **Admin Users**: Have full access, including user management capabilities

 ## JWT Authentication

 JWT is the recommended authentication method for user-facing applications.